seifferth/dticket/readme.md

 the various public transport networks.

-The most sensible implementation for digital ticketing seems to be the on based on the UIC standard developed by the European Union Agency for Railways (ERA).
+The most sensible implementation for digital ticketing seems to be the one based on the UIC standard developed by the European Union Agency for Railways (ERA).
 According to the UIC standard, a railway ticket is a sequence of bytes that follows a certain format (which includes a DSA signature by the issuer) and that is supposed to be presented as a barcode